umbraco/UmbracoDocs/umbraco-cms/tutorials/editors-manual/working-with-content/rich-text-editor.md

 ![View Source Code](images/code.jpg)

 If you are proficient in the use of HTML, you can switch to HTML mode and create your page by writing HTML code.
 You can also check the code and make minor adjustments to get the page exactly as you want it.
-Certain elements such as scripts will not be allowed and will be filtered out of the code and pasted into the rich text editor.
+Certain elements such as scripts will not be allowed and will be filtered out of the code and pasted into the RTE.

 ## Text Formatting